 Picture us coolin out on the 4th of July and if you heard we was celebratin’ that’s a world wide lie!- Flavor Flav

 I wasn’t close friends with Lin “Spit” Newborn.
-Like most of the people I met in the Las Vegas punk scene he was a passing acquaintance.
-But he stuck out like a sore thumb among the ranks of scenesters who regularly snuck into shows at the Huntridge or smoked joints in the backyards of house parties.
+Like most people I met in the Las Vegas punk scene he was a passing acquaintance.
+But he stuck out like a sore thumb among the ranks of scenesters who regularly snuck into shows at the Huntridge or smoked joints in the backyard of house parties.

-Not to downplay the black punks who didn’t get all duded up with the all the trappings.
-I mean the guy who introduced me to more punk music than anyone else was my good friend Ryland Luss.
+Not to downplay the black punks who didn’t get all duded up with the all those trappings.
+I mean the guy who introduced me to more punk bands than anyone was my good friend Ryland Luss.
 And yeah, he was a black guy too, but he rarely wore more than an Operation Ivy pin on his dirty gray shirt.
-It’s corny in retrospect to find that all so appealing, but for Las Vegas, Nevada in the 90’s that was a rarity.
-Living in Portland, Oregon I’ve seen my share of punq as fuck black people.
-I’ve even seen scary, somewhat ambiguous black guys up here wearing Burzam shirts, but that’s just too confusing to ponder right now.
-Although I think I get their point as well.
+It’s corny in retrospect to find that all so appealing but for Las Vegas, Nevada in the 90’s, that was a rarity.
+Living in Portland, Oregon these last few years I’ve seen my share of punq as fuck black people.
+I’ve even seen scary, somewhat ambiguous black guys wearing Burzam shirts, but that’s just too confusing to ponder right now.
+Although I guess I get their point as well.

 As mentioned I wasn’t super tight with Spit.
 I’m not overly tight with anyone really, but we bumped into each other now and again.
 I was at a house party drinking beer in the backyard a few feet from Spit when this crazy lady I knew came up and began aggressively hitting on me.
-I normally would welcome those kind of advances but I knew about this lady, and knew she wasn’t entirely stable so I wasn’t taking the bait.
-Spit witnessed the whole thing go down and he busted out laughing, gave me a big hug and proceeded to tell me what a pimp I was.
-The lady got the hint, and being somewhat embarrassed by the attention from Spit, she slunk off, which was a good thing because I probably would have run with it if she kept up the pressure.
+I normally would welcome those kind of advances but I knew this lady, and knew she wasn’t stable so I wasn’t taking the bait.
+Spit witnessed the whole thing go down and he busted out laughing, gave me a big hug and proceeded to tell me what a pimp I was for fending off the babes in such a carefree manner.
+The crazy lady got the hint, and being somewhat embarrassed by the attention from Spit, she slunk off, which was a good thing because I probably would have caved after a few beers if she kept up the pressure.

-Another time at a different party/show in the same back yard, which I’m guessing was Rob Nelson’s house, me and Spit got into a conversation about the challenges of refraining from “breaking the seal.”
+Another time at a different party/show in the same back yard, me and Spit got into a conversation about the challenges of refraining from “breaking the seal.”
 Which more or less is a challenge you issue to other drinking buddies to see who could continue drinking the longest without taking a piss.
 You could say we were intellectuals.

 I saw him around and would say hi several times over the years even though I didn’t know his name and I'm sure he probably didn’t know my name either.
-It was just cool knowing that the one PUNK black guy in the scene would say “sup.” at the rare Huntridge show I’d go to.
-I thought it strange that he later started working at a store that did body piercings.
+It was just cool knowing the one PUNK black guy in the scene would say “sup.” at the rare Huntridge show I’d go to.
+I thought it strange that he later started working doing body piercings.
 Back then it seemed like a hippie trip to do piercings but hey it was the 90’s when bad hippie shit flowed with the same eagerness as industrial music, or the concept of “alternative.”
-In retrospect I guess it was all considered "punk" since punk at that time, and really for along time since, had lacked focus.
-In any event I didn’t see him for years unless I looked through the window of the body piercing shop on the way to Benway Bop next door, which was the local record store for Las Vegas at the time.
+In retrospect it was all considered "punk" since punk at that time, and really for along time since, had lacked any focus.
+In any event I didn’t see him for years unless I looked through the window of the body piercing shop on the way to the record store located next door.